marekrozmus/react-swipeable-list/README.md

 It can be set for the whole list or for every item.
 See `threshold` for `SwipeableListItem`.
 Value from the `SwipeableListItem` takes precedence.

 ## SwipeableListItem Props

+### actionDelay

+Type: `milliseconds` (optional, default: `0`)

+Time in milliseconds after which swipe action and animation should be called after trigggering swipe action.

+It can be set for the whole list or for every item.
+See `actionDelay` for `SwipeableList`.
+Value from the `SwipeableListItem` takes precedence.

 ### blockSwipe